mattam82/rocq-prover.org/data/pages/governance.md

 The version number should be changed for *any* edits that are made to this document, even typos.
 Otherwise disambiguating between versions is awkward.
 -->
+**Version 0.2 - January 9th 2025**

+- The project leader amended the version 0.1 to reflect his proposed changes to the organization between the Project Leader, Council (replacing Coordinators) and Core Team.
+This governance model is *not* yet adopted by the Rocq Core Team.

 **Version 0.1 - December 24th 2024**